Create and upload a Docker image

 root@container$ exit

-Commit the image
+Commit your image

 After you exit the container, you can commit the image of it.